Home

 • are committed to resolving any unequal pay issues in your workplace

 The policy should be clear and easy for staff to understand.
-If the workplace has a trade union or employee representatives, you should agree the policy with them.
+If your organisation has a trade union or employee representatives, you should agree the policy with them.

-Find out about equal pay policies on the EHRC website
+Find out how to make an equal pay policy on the EHRC website

 Checking for equal pay issues